jkibe/recipes/content/recipes/shortcake/index.md

 * 8 g baking powder
 * 85 g unsalted butter, cut into small cubes
 * 160 g cream
+* Egg, beaten

 ### Method

 Combine the dry ingredients in a medium bowl.
 Whisk them together until they're a homogeneous mixture.
 Then, add the butter and rub it into the flour with clean hands.
 The mixture should be well-combined and sandy in texture.
 Add the cream and mix until the dough is just combined, minimizing gluten formation.

+Roll the dough out to about 20 mm (1") thick on a lightly floured work surface.
+Form it into a rectangle and tightly cover it in plastic.
+Refrigerate it for at least an hour, up to overnight.

 Preheat an oven to 200 °C (400 °F).

-Roll the dough out to about 5 mm (1/4") thick on a lightly floured work surface.
-Cut it into eight pieces with an approximately 6 cm (3") round cutter.
+Trim 2-3 mm (1/8") off each of the four sides of the chilled dough to expose all the edges.
+Then divide the block of dough into eight equal pieces.

-Place the rounds on a baking tray and bake them in the preheated oven for about 20 minutes, or until they're matte, well-risen, and the edges are just beginning to color.
+Place the shortcakes on a baking tray and brush them with the beaten egg.
+Bake them in the preheated oven for about 20 minutes, or until they're matte, shiny, well-risen, and the edges are just beginning to color.

 Remove the shortcakes to a wire cooling rack and let them cool to room temperature before serving.